 The Unwavering Truth

-I’m So Sorry I Couldn’t Save You
+“I’m So Sorry I Couldn’t Save You”

-Recovery is a challenging.
+Recovery is challenging.
 Not only for the person going through it, but also for the loved ones who stand by their side.
 I've learned a powerful lesson on this path: you can't change or control someone else when it comes to their recovery.

-Enabling, at its core, involves providing aid that supports the addictive behaviors, even if unintentionally.
 This could look like making excuses for their actions, bailing them out of legal trouble, or giving them money that ends up funding their addiction.
 While it may provide temporary relief, enabling ultimately robs the individual of the opportunity to face the consequences of their choices and seek meaningful change.

 In contrast, true love requires the courage to let go, set boundaries, and allow your loved one to experience the full weight of their addiction.
 This "tough love" approach, as it's often called, is undoubtedly one of the hardest things a family can do.
-But it's also one of the most powerful ways to inspire real potentially long-term recovery.
+But, it's also one of the most powerful ways to inspire real potentially long-term recovery.

-I hated them for it.
-Now I know and think much differently.
-I know wholeheartedly it was all for the dire need and hope that it would somehow help save my life.
 I reflect back and put myself in their shoes and the amount of strength it must of taken to have to let me go, to set boundaries, and stick to them, and hope and pray that I would somehow get myself out of that shit.
-I don’t know if I could ever do the same if I was ever in their position.
+I don’t know if I could ever do the same, if I was ever in their position.

 “If an addict is happy with you, you’re probably enabling.
 If an addict is angry with you, you’re probably trying to save their life.” -Tiffany Jenkins